 During primary education, students learn the following subjects: Maths (Matemáticas), Conocimiento del Medio (general knowledge subject which includes biology, geography, history…), Spanish language (Lengua), Arts and crafts (plástica), Physical Education (Educación Física), and a second language, commonly English.

 The core curriculum in compulsory secondary education is generally Maths, geography, history, physical education, Spanish language and literature, and a foreign language.
 Optional subjects include a second foreign language, technology, music, natural and social sciences, etc. In private schools and state-subsidised private schools, students may also study a subject called Religión (Catholic religion).
 In addition, students generally wear uniforms in private and state-subsidised private schools (colegios concertados).

 Secondary education (Educación Secundaria) comprises Compulsory Secondary Education and Further Secondary Education, divided into Baccalaureate (2 years), Intermediate Professional Training in Fine Arts and Design, Intermediate Vocational Training and Intermediate Sports Training.

 Higher education (Educación superior)

 Higher education in Spain is comprised of University Education, Higher Level Vocational Training and Higher Arts Education.

-One of the ways to access University in Spain is by studying the two years of Baccalaureate (Bachillerato) and taking a general university entrance examination (called “Selectividad”).
-The final grade is a combination of the results obtained during the exams and the general grades obtained during the Baccalaureate.
-There aren’t many university grants in Spain, therefore university studies are a great financial investment.
+One of the ways to access a University in Spain is by studying the two years of Baccalaureate (Bachillerato) and taking a general university entrance examination (called “Selectividad”).
+The final grade combines the results obtained during the exams and the general grades obtained during the Baccalaureate.
+Unfortunately, there aren’t many university grants in Spain; therefore, university studies are a significant financial investment.